Extensibility

 When: Immediately before every provider call within a turn, including tool-result follow-ups.

-Use it to: Edit the outbound request (for example the system prompt), or defer this turn's live output stream.
+Use it to: Edit the outbound request (for example the system prompt), route the call to a chosen inference profile, or defer this turn's live output stream.

 FieldTypeAccessDescription